Peer Effects in Random Consideration Sets: Introduction

 \section{Introduction}

-In the last few years, the basic rational choice model of decision-making has been modified in many dimensions.
-This was partly due to the recognition that cognitive factors might play an important role in determining the choices of people.
-These works have produced, among others, the so-called consideration set models.
-These models assume that people do not consider all the available options at the moment of choosing but a subset of them.
-It is still an open question in the literature how the consideration sets are formed and what the main factors in their formation process are.
-We believe that peer effects could have a key role in determining the subset of options that people pay attention to in many environments.
-This paper builds from this belief.
+In the last few years, the basic rational choice model of decision-making has been revised in different ways, partly recognizing that cognitive factors might play an important role in determining the choices of people.
+These revisions have produced, among others, the consideration set models.
+In these models, people do not consider all the available options at the moment of choosing, but a subset of them.
+It is still an open question in the literature how the consideration sets are formed and what their main determinants are.
+We think that peer effects might be of first-order importance in the formation process of the consideration sets.\footnote{This possibility has been (explicitly or implicitly) discussed by other researchers in specific contexts ---e.g., the choices of peers may help us discover a new television show \citep{godes2004using}, a new welfare program \citep{caeyers2014peer}, a new retirement plan \citep{duflo2003role}, a new restaurant \citep{qiu2018learning}, or an opportunity to protest \citep{enikolopov2020social}.} To study this possibility, this paper builds a dynamic model where the choices of friends affect the subset of options that a person ends up considering.
+We show the empirical content of the model and apply our main results to an experimental dataset that has been designed to evaluate the visual focus of attention of people.
+In our application, peer effects have a large impact on the attention mechanism.